nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_customization.md

 ### Other customizable parameters with a boolean value

-It is possible to customize other parameters as well by setting them to true or false in `config.style.[parameter]`, e.g.:
+It is possible to customize other parameters as well by setting them to `true` or `false` in `config.style.[parameter]`, e.g.:

 - `interactive`
 - `view`
 - `keepFrame`
 - `centerView`

-A list of all parameters available for styling can be found in [NanoPlayer API](../nanoplayer_api/#nanoplayerconfig--codeobjectcode) in the `style` object.
+A list of all parameters available for styling can be found in [NanoPlayer API](../nanoplayer_api/#nanoplayerconfig--codeobjectcode) in the `config.style` object.

 ## Example code snippet with customization

-In this example we want to change `controlBarColor` to orange, replace the default `buttonCursor` with a `grab` one and disable the `buttonAnimation`.
+In this example we want to change `controlBarColor` and `symbolColor`, replace the default `buttonCursor` and disable the `buttonAnimation`.
+In addition the `playerDiv` is styled responsive.
 For presentation, we insert all other customizable parameters within the `style` object.
 To try it out simply copy the snippet and paste it into a body of any HTML file (replace the streamname `[your_streamname]` with yours).

 ```html
     <div id="playerDiv" style="width:100%;padding-bottom: 56.25%"></div>